Piercebridge Roman Fort: Vicus

 To the east of the fort in Tofts Field there is a vicus which began in the 1st century AD and survived into the early 5th century: a civilian settlement outside the fort's boundaries for providers of goods and services to the fort itself.
-According to cropmarks, it apparently consisted of about thirty buildings whose inhabitants probably traded via the river from the late 1st century, but fewer people lived there once the fort's defences were built.
+According to cropmarks, it apparently consisted of about 30 buildings whose inhabitants probably traded via the river from the late 1st century, but fewer people lived there once the fort's defences were built.
 This vicus probably followed the building of the Roman villa south of the river at Holme House, which in turn began as a native roundhouse.
 There was an associated vicus at the other side of the river crossing, at Cliffe, Richmondshire.

 Bath house

-A Roman bath house was still standing at the south-east corner of the fort-site in the 13th century when St Mary's chapel was built to incorporate part of it: possibly the wall with rounded arched doorway which is still visible from a distance, on private land.
+A Roman bath house was still standing at the south-east corner of the fort-site in the 13th century when St Mary's Chapel was built to incorporate part of it: possibly the wall with a rounded arched doorway, which is still visible from a distance on private land.
 In the traditional manner, the garrison bath house stands outside the fort itself.
 It is a Grade II* listed building and scheduled ancient monument.